chickenhater52/Python-Dash/README.md

 # Python Dash
 A work-in-progress port of Geometry Dash built with Python, GTK, and Cairo.

-This project is based on [Web Dashers](https://github.com/web-dashers/web-dashers.github.io).
+This project is based on [Web Dashers](https://github.com/web-dashers/web-dashers.github.io) by Pinkdev and Rohanis.

 ## Goal
 The main goal of this project is to run completely using preinstalled tools and libraries, requiring no extra package installations.